 - Place 5 oz (150g) of the meat paste on the baking paper.

-- Cover the meat paste with a piece of cling wrap or plastic sheet.
+- Cover the meat paste with a piece of cling wrap or plastic wrap.
 (I prefer using plastic sheets, which can be washed and reusable).

-- Place your hand on top of the plastic sheet to spread out the meat paste.
+- Place your hand on the plastic sheet to spread the meat paste.

 - Roll out the meat paste evenly with the rolling pin and shape it into a nine inches square.